Get Started with Geotests

 - Enter a name and description for your experiment.

 - Choose Geotest as the experiment type from the dropdown.
-Note: You do not need to specify an experiment source.
+Fill in the remaining info as you usually would

 In the Setup tab: